Six Surprising Ways Sleep Deprivation Disrupts Your Employees’ Lives and How You Can Help

 Feeling "on" and productive at work provides intrinsic reinforcement and promotes belonging and joy in the workplace.

-Have you ever noticed that when workplace productivity dwindles, you can sense employee morale has as well?
+However, have you ever noticed that when workplace productivity dwindles, you can sense employee morale drops as well?
 Evidence suggests that the primary concern might be your employees' sleep.
 1

-So why look at sleep first?
-Why not just recruit the ultimate "superhuman?"
+Why not just recruit the ultimate superhuman?
 The answer is that sleep is what gives humans their "superpowers" like sharp cognitive functioning, optimal physical health, and unflappable mental health.
 These "powers" make for a quality of life that influences work performance.

-A full night of sleep makes your employees happier, more physically well, more able to take on feedback and tackle challenging problems, and more creative.
-As a result, when your employees are at their peak, your company benefits with lower healthcare costs, more outstanding performance, improved morale, and improved innovation.
+A full night of sleep can make your employees happier, more physically well, more able to take on feedback and tackle challenging problems, and be more creative.
+As a result, when your employees are at their peak selves, your company benefits with lower healthcare costs, more outstanding performance, improved morale, and improved innovation.
 All of these improvements are benchmarks that lead to a higher employee retention rate.2

 Not sure if your company has a sleep problem?
 Sleep deprivation has skyrocketed from 36% of the population to 50% of people since the COVID 19 pandemic.3 Those numbers only reflect people with clinically severe sleep problems.
-Before COVID, the estimate for people who struggled with sleep every.single.week was 66%, which in the midst of a pandemic is likely much higher.
+Before COVID, the estimate for people who struggled with sleep every single week was 66%, which in the midst of a pandemic was probably much higher.

 There are myriad ways poor sleep is hindering your health.
 Curious to learn more?
 Take a closer look at the six ways sleep deprivation disrupts work and some easy solutions you can implement today to help.

-Studies show people who are sleep-deprived remember 60% less than people who get ample sleeps.5 To put that in context, that's the difference between failing an exam or acing it.
+Studies show people who are sleep-deprived remember 60% less than people who get ample sleep.5 To put that in context, that's the difference between failing an exam or acing it.

-This means that when an employee is sleep-deprived, they're not taking in any new information.
-The latest product updates, customer feedback, or "that one imperative deadline" all "bounce off the inbox."
+Employees are not taking in new information when they're sleep deprived whether it's the latest product updates, customer feedback, or that one imperative deadline.
+They all bounce off the inbox.
 They can't effectively retain this information.
-The experience is stressful, and productivity dwindles.
+The experience can be stressful, and productivity often dwindles.

-To understand why this happens, we have to know how stress works.
-A part of the brain called the amygdala (which is the part of our brain that helps us perceive a threat) gets triggered when we sense danger.
-When this happens, we release cortisol and adrenaline.
-Our blood pressure goes up, our breathing quickens, and our focus is laser-sharp.
+To understand why stress happens, we have to know how stress works.
+A part of the brain called the amygdala (which is the part of our brain that helps us perceive a threat) gets triggered when we sense danger and releases cortisol and adrenaline.
+Next, our blood pressure goes up, our breathing quickens, and our focus is laser-sharp.
 We're ready to respond to the threat.
-After the threat disappears, our heart rate drops, our breathing returns to normal (homeostasis), and we can relax our focus.
+After the threat disappears, our heart rate drops, our breathing returns to normal (homeostasis), and we can relax our focus

 Remaining in a state of panic makes us anxious and also harms physical health.
 Stress that is supposed to disappear persists, and cortisol, as well as adrenaline levels, remain high.
 When these two chemicals persist, it's harmful to heart health, causing our arteries to constrict and our blood pressure to rise.
 If blood pressure remains high over time, this can lead to heart disease.

 Without sleep, the opposite happens.
-The cardiovascular system remains stressed, resulting in high blood pressure.
+The cardiovascular system remains stressed, resulting in higher blood pressure.